oscargdd/draft-dbb-netmod-enhanced-acl/draft-dbb-netmod-acl.md

 ## Suboptimal TCP Flags Handling {#ps-flags}

-{{!RFC8519}} allows including flags in the TCP match fields, however that strcuture does not support matching operations as those supported in BGP Flow Spec.
-Definig this field to be defined as a flag bitmask together with a set of operations is meant to efficiently handle TCP flags filtering rules.
+{{!RFC8519}} supports including flags in the TCP match fields, however that structure does not support matching operations as those supported in BGP Flow Spec.
+Defining this field to be defined as a flag bitmask together with a set of operations is meant to efficiently handle TCP flags filtering rules.

 ## Rate-Limit Action {#ps-rate}

  {{!RFC8519}} specifies that forwarding actions can be 'accept' (i.e., accept matching traffic), 'drop' (i.e., drop matching traffic without sending any ICMP error message), or 'reject' (i.e., drop matching traffic and send an ICMP error message to the source).
-Howover, there are situations where the matching traffic can be accepted, but with a rate-limit policy.
+However, there are situations where the matching traffic can be accepted, but with a rate-limit policy.
 Such capability is not currently supported by {{!RFC8519}}.

 ## Payload-based Filtering {#ps-pf}

 Some transport protocols use existing protocols (e.g., TCP or UDP) as substrate.
 The match criteria for such protocols may rely upon the 'protocol' under 'l3', TCP/UDP match criteria, part of the TCP/UDP payload, or a combination thereof. {{!RFC8519}} does not support matching based on the payload.

-Likewise, the current version of the ACL model does not support filetering of encapsulated traffic.
+Likewise, the current version of the ACL model does not support filtering of encapsulated traffic.

 ## Reuse the ACLs Content Across Several Devices